sergejsha/magnet/README.md

 * the instances kept in the scopes
 * the IN and OUT dependencies for a selected instance.

 The monitor should be implemented for [Stetho](https://github.com/facebook/stetho) or [Flipper](https://github.com/facebook/flipper) or any other reasonable debugging tool of your choice.
-If you are an expecienced Java/Kotlin developer willing to contribute and having enough capacity for the task - please welcome on board.
+If you are an expecienced Java/Kotlin developer willing to contribute, you like Magnet and you have capacity for the task - please welcome on board.
 Your help is warmly appreciated.

 # Gradle